 To clarify the details we suggest recalling some medieval emblems, family crests or armorial bearings.
 Those are what led to the new trend inspiration.
 Kings and emperors used to adorn medals and other awards with monographic symbols.
 A good example here is The Most Excellent Order of the British Empire order of chivalry.
 VRI letters were interlaced in there, standing for “Victoria Regina Imperatrix”.

-That designer move is getting common in fashion industry.
+That designer move is getting common in the fashion industry.
 And it’s quite consistent, as most of such companies are named after their founders.
 Their initials suit monograms best.
-The most famous examples are Channel, Gucci, Roberto Cavalli, Louis Vuitton and Alexander McQueen.
+The most famous examples are Chanel, Gucci, Roberto Cavalli, Louis Vuitton and Alexander McQueen.
 The latter’s logo is probably the best example of how to make a monogram.
 You can’t just confuse this elegant, beautiful and clear sign with something else, can you?

 Other examples look much more utility or even ordinary.
 Such companies as Procter & Gamble, Hewlett Packard and H&M possess those.
 As you can see, sometimes, aptness is just dull.
-Such logos are well-known only because of goods they are placed on.
+Such logos are well-known only because of the goods they are placed on.
 And it’s not anti-marketing, it’s just outdated design.
 How can a monogram be improved?
 Take a look at GAP, IBM or Warner Brothers.
-But minor changes have improved overall design, and it is really easy to adopt.
-Aptness is awesome, but in can lead to meaningless simplifications.
+But minor changes have improved the overall design, and it is really easy to adopt.
+Aptness is awesome, but it can lead to meaningless simplifications.